Custom Green River Canoe Multi-Day

 4 person minimum (adult or youth); 25 maximum; organizer goes free once minimum is met.
 No BLM Special Area fees.

 Deposit: $300 per person (non-refundable), applies to total fee (minimum deposit is 4 x $300 = $1200.)

-Includes motel stay double occupancy and orientation the night before and transportation to/from river.
+Fee includes motel stay double occupancy and orientation the night before, delicious meals from breakfast at motel through lunch last day, and transportation to/from river.

 Paddle down the Green River through incredible Labyrinth Canyon.

 Immerse yourself into the beauty of the serene waters of lovely and remote Labyrinth Canyon, proposed as Wilderness by the Bureau of Land Management.
 This stretch, which runs from or near Green River to Mineral Bottom, Utah (adjacent to Canyonlands National Park) has been featured in many adventure travel magazines as a must do for both seasoned or beginner paddlers in canyon country.
 This calm water float trip is a favorite of our guides and this is our longest running multi-day trip.
 Since 1985, we have hosted countless school kids, "elderhostlers" and special custom trips for yoga and women's groups.